 • The agent has an incentive to avoid explaining the negative features and risks of a recommended policy for fear of losing the sale.
 That same concern may cause the agent to make the policy features seem simpler than they really are.

-• Agents are an unreliable source of advice about the performance of an existing policy.
-The only way the agent will be paid for such advice is to recommend that you replace or sell your existing policy to generate another commission.
+• Agents are an unreliable source of advice about the performance of an existing policy when the only way the agent will be paid for such advice is to recommend that you replace or sell your existing policy to generate another commission.
 Some existing policies are worth keeping and some aren’t, and some policies that look bad in their current form can be salvaged by taking advantage of the available options.
 But the agent will only be paid if the policy is replaced or if it can be sold in the secondary market.

 • Agents are in no position to detect or question the frequent unreliability of company illustrations and projections of future policy performance.
 Sound decisions cannot be made by simply comparing one policy’s illustration with another or accepting all projections at face value.